HIFI review magazine: original opinions on the Bose 901 back in 1968

 “amazing someone had the brains to document this…”

-nitzer ebb – live at technoclub, belief tour 1989
+nitzer ebb – live at technoclub, frankfurt germany on the belief tour 1989

 tracks: [01]. intro (T.W.A.)
 [02]. without belief [03]. warsaw ghetto [04]. violent playground [05]. my heart [06]. blood money [07]. for fun [08]. hearts and minds [09]. getting closer [10]. captivate [11]. join in the chant [12]. drive [13]. shame [14]. let your body learn [15]. control i’m here [16]. murderous [17]. blood money (encore) by ac